 These perturbations can then deflect weather patterns across the world.
 For instance, in the US, El Niño typically leads to less rainfall in the Pacific Northwest and more in the Southwest.
 But it’s one of several factors that influences the weather, making it tricky to anticipate just how it will play out in a given year.
 “It’s not always a one-to-one relationship,” Amaya said.

 The guidelines for declaring an El Niño are sea surface temperatures in the equatorial Pacific that stay 0.9 degrees Fahrenheit (0.5 Celsius) above the 30-year average for three months.
-That signal can be obscured by the noise of the changing seasons.
+The signal can be obscured by the noise of the changing seasons.
 That’s why scientists waited until June to say for certain that the world is in an El Niño year.
 “Once you get on the other side of spring, our forecast skill goes way up,” Amaya said.

 This engine can also shift into reverse.
 Tradewinds blowing east to west across the Pacific get stronger, cooling the region around the equator, a phenomenon known as a La Niña.
 This tends to have a cooling effect over the whole planet.